armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-8-43.md

 ---

-Fix the default value for gracePeriod while deleting operation is perform.
+## Improvements

-Before this change when didn't specify a value for gracePeriod on spinnaker ui, the default value will be 0 seconds, because of that the agent will not wait for the deletion to be completed.
+> This change requires Agent Service version 1.0.6 or later.

-With this change if the gracePeriod is not specified on spinnaker ui the agent will not send this data to kubernetes while deleting  the resource and will wait for the deletion to be completed.
+The Agent now has a default grace period of 30 seconds for when Kubernetes resources are deleted.
+Previously, if you did not specify a grace period in the UI, the default was 0.
+The Agent now waits for the resource to be deleted before returning or up to the configured grace period.

-NOTE: This change will only have effect with agent versions greater than 1.0.6
+Before this change, the default value was 0 seconds, and the Agent did not wait for the deletion to be completed.